zmahfuz0613/rails-react-auth-bcrypt/README.md

 *After this lesson, students will be able to:*
 - Understand how to set and retrieve data from `jwt`
-- Know how to set and check passwords using `BCrypt`
+- Know how to set and check passwords using `Bcrypt`
 - Understand how to keep track of a `current_user`
 - Be able to create a Rails app with Auth and a React front end
   - Not from memory, but from following along with an example